-St. Valentine was martyred (another word I fucking hate) for performing illegal marriages for Roman soldiers (and it will take 800 years before the first military gay marriage!) who were not allowed to marry because the Roman Empire thought unmarried men made better soldiers.
+St. Valentine was martyred (a word I fucking hate) for performing illegal marriages for Roman soldiers (and it will take 800 years more before the first military gay marriage is sanctioned!) who were not allowed to marry because the Roman Empire thought unmarried men made better soldiers.
 (Just as a side note...
 I disagree with this idea.
 I would think in those days that married men would be jumping at the chance for a vay-cay from the little woman - the chance to go to far off places even at the risk of certain death!
 And you only were required to serve 20-25 years - you could then come home and spend the remaining 4-5 years of your life with the woman or soldier you love).

 There are apparently many other St Valentine's but I like this story best - its like Harry Potter but without the realism.